Shallu9876/-Exam250324-Shallu/Question1PartA_Memory_Application_Not_Running.md

 Yes, the Chrome is running with 300 new tabs.
 ### 3. window updates?

+Yes, the latest version of window that i am using right now is windows 11.
 ### 4. How much the RAM does system have?